netgwas: An R Package for Network-Based Genome-Wide Association Studies: Package design and functionality

-The \texttt{netmap()} function handles various inbred and outbred mapping populations, including recombinant inbred lines (RILs), F2, backcross, doubled haploid, and full-sib families, among others.
+The {\tt netmap()} function handles various inbred and outbred mapping populations, including recombinant inbred lines (RILs), F2, backcross, doubled haploid, and full-sib families, among others.
 Not all existing methods for linkage mapping support all inbreeding and outbreeding experimental designs.
 However, our proposed algorithm constructs a linkage map for any type of experimental design of biparental inbreeding and outbreeding.
-The proposed method is broad and can handle any population type that contains at least two genotype states.
+Also, it covers a wide range of possible population types.
+Argument {\tt cross} in the map function must be specified to choose an ordering method.
+In inbred populations, markers in the genome of the progenies can be assigned to their parental homologous, resulting in a simpler conditional independence pattern between neighboring markers.
+In the case of inbreeding, we use multidimensional scaling (MDS).
+A metric MDS is a classical approach that maps the original high-dimensional space to a lower dimensional space, while attempting to maintain pairwise distances.
+An outbred population derived from mating two non-homozygous parents results in markers in the genome of progenies that cannot be easily assigned to their parental homologues.
+Neighboring markers that vary only on different haploids will appear as independent, therefore requiring a different ordering algorithm.
+In that case, we use the reverse Cuthill-McKee (RCM) algorithm \citep{cuthill1969reducing} to order markers.

 The function can be called with the following arguments